 One unit of course credit equals four semester hours.
 Prerequisite for all courses at the 200-level or higher: admission to program.

 SEC 200 Introductory Seminar to Teaching as a Caring Profession

 An introduction to the Department of Education’s mission, goals, core values, professional conduct expectations and requirements for teacher certification in Illinois.
 Teacher candidates are introduced to technology integration in education and create a professional electronic portfolio to monitor and evaluate their growth as future educators.
 To be completed as a first course at the 200-level or above in a teacher education program.
 Successful completion of this seminar required to continue in the teacher education program.
-Prerequisites: EDU 104; admission to teacher education; may be taken concurrently with EDU 104.
+Prerequisites: admission to teacher education; may be taken concurrently with EDU 104.

 SEC 223 Education of PK-12 Learners with Exceptionalities